 Nature reserve properties are stated at cost.
 No annual amortization has been taken on these properties.
-Leasehold improvements to the organization's Yonge Street office are amortized over the term of the office lease and office equipment is amortized over 5 years on a straight-line basis.
+Leasehold improvements to the organization's former Yonge Street office were amortized over the term of the office lease and office equipment was amortized over 5 years on a straight-line basis.